ZhongLIFR/Logs2Graph/README.md

 Steps to use our code:

 ## Step1: Download Dataset
-Please download dataset from this link: https://doi.org/10.5281/zenodo.7771388, and put it under the root_path
+Please download dataset from this link: https://doi.org/10.5281/zenodo.7771388, and put it under the root_path (namely where all python scripts are located).

 ## Step2: Replace root_path